cython/cython/docs/src/userguide/faq.rst

     cdef char* s = "a normal C byte string" cdef bytes a_python_byte_string = s

 However, this will not work for C strings that contain 0 bytes, as a 0 byte is the normal C way of terminating a string.
 So the above method will cut the string at the first 0 byte.
 To handle this case correctly, you have to specify the total length of the string that you want to convert:

 .. code:: python

     cdef char* s = "an unusual \0 containing C byte string" a_python_byte_string = s[:21]    #  take the first 21 bytes of the string, including the \0 byte

 Note that this will not handle the case that the specified slice length is longer than the actual C string.
 This code will crash if the allocated memory area of the ``char*`` is shorter.

-There is also support for decoding a C string slice efficiently into a Python unicode string.
-Just do this:
+There is also support for decoding a C string slice efficiently into a Python unicode string like this:

 .. code:: python